 ABC Law Centers Cerebral Palsy Scholarship: Must have cerebral palsy, and have a cumulative GPA of at least 3.0.
 The $1,000 check will be made payable to the school, with rare exceptions in which the check is made payable to the student.
 Due 31 July 2019.

 Little People of America Scholarships: Must be affected by dwarfism.
-Due dates vary.
+Due 1 May 2020.

 Mobility Scooters Direct Scholarship: For disabilities that limit mobility.
 Awaarded amount of $1200.
 Deadline: 10 December 2019.

 Scooters 'N Chairs: Must be a manual or power wheelchair user, and maintain a cumulative GPA of at least 3.0.
 Awarded amount of $1,000.
 Due: 1 June 2019.

 UCB Family Epilepsy Scholarship: One-time scholarships to people living with epilepsy, their family members and caregivers who are pursuing higher education.
 Awarded amounts of $5,000 or $10,000.
 Deadline varies.